lukejharmon/lanyon/chapters_preref/chapter8_fitdiscrete_pre.md

 Now we have the likelihood for all three possible ancestral states.
 These numbers can be entered into the appropriate boxes:

 ![
 Figure 8.4C.
 Conditional likelihoods entered for node 1.
+Image by the author, can be reused under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.
 ]({{ site.baseurl }}/images/figure8-4C.png)